Closed

 What expenses are eligible under Enabling Accessibility Fund (EAF)?

-Improvement of access to employment, programs, and services for persons with disabilities
+Projects that improve access to employment, programs, or services for persons with disabilities

 Who can I contact for more information about the Enabling Accessibility Fund (EAF)?